bitcoin-s/bitcoin-s/docs/oracle/oracle-election-example.md

 contains cryptographic information that is used by people that want to enter into DLCs to setup their bitcoin transactions.

-To do this, we need to use the `createevent` rpc.
+To do this, we need to use the `createenumevent` rpc.
 This RPC takes 3 parameters

 1. The label for the event
    we will use `2020-us-election`